Best Science and Math (STEM) Toys

 I saw the Sifteo at BlogHer and I loved the tactile quality of rolling these game cubes around in your hand.
 For a digital game, it feels more like a game than a gaming device screen.
 The price point is the stickler but it’s perfect for indulgent grandparents who like to spoil their grandkids (and have oodles of money).
 You can play a variety of brainy puzzle games on the award-winning Sifteo Cubes game system.
 Sifteo Cubes sense each other and your gestures, display full-color graphics, respond to touch, and communicate wirelessly.
 Tilt, shake, neighbor, press, scootch, wiggle, slide, flip, and stack cubes to control the gameplay.
-You can play with as few as three cubes but more are better.
-It’s easy to add more cubes, and download more games to amplify the fun.
+You can play with as few as three cubes but more is better.
+It’s easy to add more cubes and download more games to amplify the fun.

 Science iPhone and iPad Apps for Kids

 We also like these science apps that might be nice loaded on up an iPod or iPad.

 Virtual Rat Dissection, $4